wso2/carbon-apimgt/features/apimgt/org.wso2.carbon.apimgt.publisher.feature/src/main/resources/publisher/site/themes/wso2/libs/bootstrap-rating/README.md

 The range of whole symbols defined in this case would include [2, 4, 6, 8, 10].

-Also, as usual, you can change the default **step** globally:
+In addition, as usual, you can change the default **step** globally:

     $.fn.rating.defaults.step = 2

-My Python background wouldn't forgive me not supporting negative stepping:
+My Python background wouldn't forgive me for not supporting negative stepping:

     <input type="hidden" class="rating" data-stop="-10" data-step="-2"/>